 Your mortgage lender will have a requirement to have a valuation carried out on your chosen property to ensure they are lending against adequate security.

 Prices can vary from nil (for a basic valuation with some lenders) up to several hundred pounds for a more detailed Home Buyers’ Report and even more for a Full Building Survey.

 The key is that you always have an element of choice in whether you wish to elect for a more detailed report or not, with your decision likely to depend upon the age and type of property you’re buying and any fears/concerns you have about it.

-Being a Local Mortgage Expert myself, I compare mortgage deals with all fees added so we can compare on a like for like basis.
+Being an experienced team of Mortgage Advisors in Lincoln, we compare mortgage deals with all fees added so we can compare on a like for like basis.

 You’ll need to engage the services of a solicitor, the fees quoted by various firms can differ enormously.
-An estimation for a straight forward purchase with a local company is £600 for a low value property.
+Estimation for a straight forward purchase with a local company is £600 for a low-value property.
 You will need to give the property address, whether it’s leasehold or freehold and the purchase price to obtain quotations.

 The cost of moving your furniture can vary significantly and will depend on the level of service you are looking for.
 If you are quite happy to hire a van and roll your sleeves up, this can cost less than £200.
 On the other hand, if you are looking for a company that provides the full service this can be £1,000 plus.